 If there is one thing that Canada does well, it’s winter.
 Many of us head south in search of warm weather when the snow arrives, but with some of the world’s greatest winter festivals, Canada offers so many reasons to stay.
-After eighteen months of cancelled festivities, 2022 is bringing us many opportunities to celebrate (outdoors).
-With sparkling lights, live music, skating, ice sculptures and so much more, Canada’s famous winter festivals are waiting to welcome you back – with all the measures in place to keep visitors safe.
+With sparkling lights, live music, skating, ice sculptures and so much more, Canada’s famous winter festivals are waiting to welcome you back this year.

 Here are four Canadian winter festivals within and near Ontario that you do not want to miss.